programming-in-th/rusty-grader/README.md

 ## Checker

-To utilize the custom checker, please ensure that the manifest.yaml file does not include the checker attribute.
+To utilize the custom checker, please ensure that the `manifest.yaml` file does not include the checker attribute.

-The custom checker, which should be named checker, must be stored in the main directory of the task.
+The custom checker, which should be named `checker`, must be stored in the main directory of the task.

 The checker script must be provided by the user and takes in the following command-line arguments: